carbon-language/carbon-lang/proposals/p107_decision.md

 This proposal provides an organizational structure that seems both workable and aligns well with Carbon's goals:

--   Distinct and required top-level namespace--"package"s from the proposal-- both matches software best practices for long-term evolution, and avoids complex and user-confusing corner cases.
+-   Distinct and required top-level namespace -- "package"s from the proposal --
+    both matches software best practices for long-term evolution, and avoids complex and user-confusing corner cases.
 -   Providing a fine-grained import structure as provided by the "library"